Who should we contact for questions we have?

 How do we know who the coaches are?

-Coaches introductions will occur at the first practices/parent meeting.
-Coaches will wear FPYC shirts to identify themselves at practices.
-Additionally, all coaches are listed on our website.
-Please see the link for Coaches/Contact Info
+Coaches introductions will occur at the first practices/parent meeting and some attend the "Meet the Coaches Night."
+Coaches will wear FPYC shirts to identify themselves at practices and meets.

 Will my child always have the same coach?